|Volume 38 #2||September/October 2021|

 Say goodbye to a very good frien'; And when she dances, she loves to spin.
 She's moving near Dallas, Not Buckingham Palace.
 We wish she would stay in Or-e-gen!

-A new Social Dancing Brief Only in-person Scottish dance class will begin Tuesday, September 7, 2:00 pm at the Vancouver Officers Row Gazebo, 1125 E Evergreen Blvd.
+A new Social Dancing Brief Only in-person Scottish dance class will begin Tuesday, September 7, 2:00 pm at the Vancouver Officers Row Bandstand, 1125 E Evergreen Blvd.
 The class will be led by a non-teacher dancer.
 Admission will be free while the class meets outdoors.

 The in-person dance class will continue with the dancing fun we had online during 2020-21.
 As we did for the online class, dancers will learn the dances before coming to class with the aid of Danciemaetion videos plus cribs and diagrams.
 Dance class programs will revisit dances for a balance of familiarity and variety.
 Each dance is briefed as a reminder before dancing.
 We will practice our teamwork skills of phrasing, covering, and recovery from mistakes.

-The Vancouver Officers Row Gazebo has good ventilation with steady fresh airflow and a flexible floor.
+The Vancouver Officers Row Bandstand has good ventilation with steady fresh airflow and a flexible floor.
 The class will likely be held outdoors during September and October with pleasant afternoon weather, then transition to online, and eventually return to in-person when conditions are favorable for an indoor Scottish dance class.
 It will operate under the SWWS Branch COVID-19 safety policy that is in effect at the current time of the class.

 The SWWS Branch will comply with the Washington State health requirements that are in effect at the time of the dance classes.
 The Washington Ready plan, effective June 30, 2021, removed the physical distancing restriction, which permits resuming Scottish dancing.
 The Face Coverings - Statewide health order provides guidance for wearing masks indoors and outdoors.